fagnerpereira/resume/README.md

 Locaweb: Hosting -> Where i have met and get married with Ruby and Rails (no monogamy) BRQ
 PS: All web development experience with R.A.I.L.S, sometime with something different like PHP, JS, Vuejs, Abap, Cobol haha

+Useless curiosities about me:
+I won a standup competition worth a trip to Japan, two months before covid and i never went to japan hahahaha.
+I have to cats and a reindeer (Gyda, Smoke and Chopper) I bought an Accordion but never learned.
+Learning Japanese to go to Japan by myself.